ionic-team/stencil-site/docs-md/advanced/angular-integration/index.md

 Using a Stencil built web component collection within an Angular CLI project is a three step process.
 We need to:

-1. Include the CUSTOM_ELEMENTS_SCHEMA in the `AppModule`
+1. Include the CUSTOM_ELEMENTS_SCHEMA in the modules that use the components
 1. Include the load script in `index.html`
 1. Copy the component collection during the build

 ## Including the Custom Elements Schema

-Including the CUSTOM_ELEMENTS_SCHEMA allows the use of the web components in the HTML markup without the compiler producing errors.
+Including the CUSTOM_ELEMENTS_SCHEMA in the nodule allows the use of the web components in the HTML markup without the compiler producing errors.
+Here is an example of adding it to `AppModule`:

 ```ts
 import { BrowserModule } from '@angular/platform-browser';